 The larger windows on the ground floor consisted of separate top and bottom panels.
 Some of these bottom panels included what were called "memorial" panels, being dedicated to a person of importance to Furman or South Carolina Baptists.

 With the move to the new campus in the 1950s, the panels were removed, crated and sent to Furman Leaded and Stained Glass Co., Birmingham, Ala. [owned by a great-great-grandson of the university's namesake] for refurbishing with plans to use them in the proposed chapel on the new campus.
-When those plans were put on hold, the crated panels were put in storage, not to be accessed again until 2003 when the James B. Duke Library was undergoing renovation.
+When those plans were put on hold, the crated panels were returned to the university and put in storage, not to be accessed again until 2003 when the James B. Duke Library was undergoing renovation.
 The panels currently grace the library and other buildings on campus.